R-C-McDermott/Mini-Python-Projects/README.md

 This project folder so far includes:

-1) Hangman
+i) Hangman
-2) Tic Tac Toe
+ii) Tic Tac Toe

-1) & 2) can be executed via the command line
+i) & ii) can be executed via the command line

 (Ensure sowpods.txt is in same directory as hangman_game.py)